 That caveat aside, renting and registering domains is pretty straightforward.
 First, you need to find a domain registrar.
 These are companies that allow you to reserve Internet domain names and are accredited by either a gTLD registry or a registry for ccTLDs.

 Many web hosts also provide domain registration.
 Be careful, though: the host might not be willing to transfer the domain’s ownership to you in case you wanted to change providers.
 Always read the small print.
-If this makes you nervous, check out our BlueHost review or Hostgator review for examples of two services that offer free domains and know how to treat customers right.

 Whichever route go with, though, buying a new domain name usually involves the following steps: